cemenenkoff/pythonomicon/README.md

 | `dist`      | Stores distribution packages for the project (i.e. wheels) |
 | `build`     | Build-related files and temporary build artifacts     |

-Even if these names or concepts aren't familiar yet, using these folders when creating a workspace structure ***helps other devs use your project***.
+Even if these names or concepts aren't familiar yet, using these folders when creating a workspace structure ***helps other devs use your projects***.

 <!-- TOC --><a name="42-code-vs-non-code-files"></a>
 ## 4.2 Code vs. Non-Code Files